marbel82/GynvaelsMissions/Mission020/readme.md

 http://gynvael.coldwind.pl/qrmaze/29070456023771126.png

 And so on.
-You need to automate this process.
+We need to automate this process.

 ``` python
 # Python 3.6.2 on win32